rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 To manage user permissions, log in to the MyRackspace portal and then select **Account > Permissions**.

-You can use the 4 tabs on the next page to assign permissions in the following ways:
+You can use the four tabs on the next page to assign permissions in the following ways:

 - **Assign by User**
 - **Assign by Product**